Do you think your attendants all have to match? Think again.

 Mix Your Fabrics

 No need to be a one-material girl.
-A range of textures, from flowing tulle and sleek silk to boho chiffon, mingle nicely together if they’re in the same shade.
+A range of textures, from flowing tulle and sleek silk to boho chiffon, mingle nicely together if they're in the same shade(s).

 Thank you, Pippa Middleton.
 Bridesmaids can now wear white—and appear insanely chic.
 Add personality with accessories in bright colors or gleaming gold.

-If you’re having a variety of dresses meet up at the altar, hair and makeup can tie the looks together.
-Give your girls the same ruby-colored lipstick, as shown here, or ask that they all wear a relaxed chignon or other style.
+If you're having a variety of dresses meet up at the altar, hair and makeup can tie the looks together.
+Give your girls the same loose waves, as shown here, or red lip.

 Swipe here for next slide